Kleinkieser/kleinkieser.github.io/README.md

 This repository is for my website.

 ## Latest
 Trimmed the code down a little.
-Not entirely hapy with site.
+Not entirely happy with site.

 ## Upcoming
 Major migration.
 Potentially Angular.
 Will see how well/if it works.